houndontheground/team_project1/README.md

 # team_project1

+#Abby is leader

+a.
 What editor and tools will be used?

     Primarily, we will be using visual studio and github.

+b.
+Who initiates/facilitates the process for adding a new task or functionality to web application?

+    We'll come to an agreement together for each task.